Posted on August 10, 2019 by Indiana's Cool North

 Fall’s pinnacle event for the young (and young at heart) will be in full swing at two zoos in Indiana’s Cool North.
 What could be more fun for the family than Halloween at the zoo?

 Pumpkins, lights, and spooky decorations transform the Potawatomi Zoo into a safe trick-or-treating experience that’s fun for the whole family.
-From October 20-22, kids can tour the grounds in costume and trick-or-treat at stations set up around the zoo, hop on the haunted train ride, and enjoy a spin on the enchanted carousel.
-Little Zoo Boo (Sunday, October 22) is geared toward younger children and events take place only in daylight hours.
+From October 18-20, kids can tour the grounds in costume and trick-or-treat at stations set up around the zoo, hop on the haunted train ride, and enjoy a spin on the enchanted carousel.

 Exploring pumpkin patches, getting fresh produce at u-picks, and navigating—or getting lost in—some massive corn mazes are three of the most classic fall activities, and Indiana’s Cool North has several great destinations where your family can do all three.